All Virginia adults are eligible for coronavirus vaccine appointments. But some are still waiting.

 Northam was in Tysons Corner on Monday in advance of the opening of a mass vaccination clinic at a former Lord & Taylor department store that is ready to administer 3,000 shots daily six days a week in hopes of eliminating the backlog in Fairfax County.
 The clinic will open Tuesday by appointment only.

-“The sooner we can get people vaccinated the better and the sooner we can get to herd immunity,” Northam said in a news conference.
+“The sooner we can get people vaccinated the better and the sooner we can get to herd immunity,” Northam said at a news conference.

-While the state on Sunday had moved to Phase 2, which includes all adults 16 and older regardless of age, health condition or employment, Fairfax County public health officials were still working through lists of people who preregistered for the vaccine in Phases 1a through 1c, which includes people over 65, those with underlying health conditions and essential workers.
+While the state on Sunday had moved to Phase 2, which includes all adults 16 and older regardless of age, health condition or employment, Fairfax County public health officials were still working through lists of people who preregistered for the vaccine in Phases 1a through 1c, which includes people older than 65, those with underlying health conditions and essential workers.

 Jeff C. McKay (D-At Large), chairman of Fairfax’s Board of Supervisors, who for weeks has said the county does not have enough vaccine supply to meet the demand, urged residents to remain patient.